luisangel2895/teamway-challenge/README.md

 ![image](https://user-images.githubusercontent.com/16966767/166192214-fd8790f0-341c-44c9-b0d2-293f24b9b861.png)

-Also at the top in the description in the project you can also find the Android application that you can download that was created with Cordova, in this application you can better appreciate the functionalities of applications such as TouchEvents.
+In the part of the description of the project I leave 2 links of the project to enter this from desktop and cell phone, for a better experience I recommend using the links on the indicated devices.

 # Project